apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 - Unrecognized properties are ignored by CAS and/or frameworks upon which CAS depends.
-This means if you somehow misspell a property definition or fail to adhere to the dot-notation syntax and such, your setting is entirely ignored by CAS and likely the feature it controls will never be activated in the way you intended.
+This means if you somehow misspell a property definition or fail to adhere to the dot-notation syntax and such, your setting is entirely ignored by CAS and likely the feature it controls will never be activated in the way you intend.

+- If you are unsure about the meaning of a given CAS setting, do **NOT** simply turn it out without hesitation.
+Review the codebase, or better yet, [ask questions](/cas/Mailing-Lists.html) to clarify the intended behavior.

 ## Configuration Storage